 - Anthropology Museum in Port Blair – Andamans is native to a lot of tribals and discovering their lifestyle is quite enlightening.
 No pictures were allowed here and hence, describing it all might be difficult.
 With mock tribal huts, exhibits of their food vessels, their tools and clothes and explanations of their festivities, I found time short for this museum

 - Havelock Island – Havelock was my little heaven with its crystal blue water and unspoiled beaches.
 If there is a place that I want to retire to right now, Havelock it will be

 - Neil Island – Another piece of Paradise where you can stay and engage in some water sports

 - North Bay Island – This is close to Port Blair and one can engage in water sports whilst visiting

 - Chatham Mills – An ancient mill with history that leads back to the World War II and the British

 - Corbyn’s Cove in Port Blair – A water sports center in Port Blair.
 However, I recommend this only if you are not heading to Havelock Island

 Sigh!
-Lists in Andamans are going to be never ending and time here is going to be so memorable that you will want to return over and over again.
-So, I hope you are already using these tips, seaching for your air tickets and booking your hotels for Andamans.
+Lists in Andamans are going to be never-ending and time here is going to be so memorable that you will want to return over and over again.
+So, I hope you are already using these tips, searching for your air tickets and booking your hotels for Andamans.
 Trust me, it is great to discover India’s Best Kept Secret!